vanus-labs/docs/content/user-guides/connector-guides/sink/mysql/setup.md

 ## Introduction

-MySQL is an open-source relational database management system (RDBMS) that is used to store and manage data.
-It is one of the most popular databases in the world and is commonly used in web applications, as well as in enterprise environments.
+MySQL is a popular open-source relational database management system that uses structured query language (SQL) to manage and manipulate data stored in tables.

+The MySQL Sink connector let you insert events into a MySQL database automatically.

 ## Prerequisites